-Internal Audit's annual report for 2023/24 will be reported to the Comhairle's Audit and Scrutiny Committee in June 2024 and can be accessed at: Audit and Scrutiny - Comhairle nan Eilean Siar (cne-siar.gov.uk).
+Internal Audit's annual report for 2024/25 will be reported to the Comhairle's Audit and Scrutiny Committee in June 2025 and can be accessed at: Audit and Scrutiny Committee | Comhairle nan Eilean Siar.

-The Chief Internal Auditor has reported in his Annual Report and Assurance Statement 2023/24 that reasonable assurance can be placed on the adequacy and effectiveness of the Comhairle's systems of governance, risk management and internal control for the year ended 31 March 2024.
-The section continues to work with service departments and the Corporate Management Team around the arrangements following the cyberattack.
+The Chief Internal Auditor has reported in his Annual Report and Assurance Statement 2024/25 that reasonable assurance can be placed on the adequacy and effectiveness of the Comhairle's systems of governance, risk management and internal control for the year ended 31 March 2025.